nekr0z/matebook-applet/README.md

 ## Usage
 The user interface is intentionally as simple as they get.
 You get an icon in system tray that you can click and get a menu.
 The menu consists of current status, options to change it, and an option to quit the applet.
 Please be aware that the applet does not probe for current status on its own (this is intentional), so if you change your battery protection settings by other means it will not reflect the change.
 Clicking on the status line (top of the menu) updates it.

 The entry that shows current Fn-Lock status is clickable, too, that toggles Fn-Lock (from ON to OFF or vice versa).
-Again, no probing here, so if you change Fn-Lock status by other means (via script or changing 0x08 EC register directly) it will not reflect the change.
+Again, no probing here, so if you change Fn-Lock status by other means it will not reflect the change until clicked, but then it will toggle Fn-Lock again.

-## Further development
+Command line options include `-v` that gives more information in `stdout` while running the applet. `-vv` gives even more information, and is useful for debugging if you are having an issue and need to ask for help.

-A new version of [Huawei WMI driver](https://github.com/aymanbagabas/Huawei-WMI) is nearing release; that version provides a much more straightforward interface to interact with these settings, so no additional scripts and packages will be needed.
-Also, this will have unified interface to support MateBooks other than MateBook 13.
-Work is already in progress to allow applet to work via that driver.
+## Development
 PRs are most welcome!

 ## Credits